petebachant/petebachant.github.io/_posts/2024-10-15-reproducible-openfoam.markdown

 Right now, we can see there's only one step, so let's add more.

-TODO: This way of tracking builds doesn't work if the image is gone

 If we run `calkit status`, we see TODO

 So, we execute `calkit run`, and then `calkit save -m "Run pipeline"`.
 TODO

-TODO: On the GUI

 Let's check that we can run something in the environment.